It'll Be Me (Jerry Lee Lewis song): Cliff Richard and the Shadows

 Cliff Richard and the Shadows released their version as the A-side of a single in August 1962.
 It reached number 2 on the UK Singles Chart and was a top ten hit in numerous other countries.
 In 1983 Richard rerecorded the song for his 25th Anniversary album Rock 'n' Roll Silver (exclusive to the limited edition box-set Silver).

 Chart performance

 Other versions

 Tom Jones recorded two studio versions of the song, one for his album Country, the other with Jools Holland (Tom Jones & Jools Holland album, 2004).
-Other versions are by Deep Purple, Gerry & The Pacemakers, The Move (Something Else from The Move, 1968), Johnny Cymbal, Les Carle, Bobby Vee, Johnny Winter, Paul Rishell and Janis Martin.
+Other versions are by Deep Purple, Gerry & The Pacemakers, The Move (Something Else from The Move, 1968), Johnny Cymbal, Richard and Linda Thompson, Les Carle, Bobby Vee, Johnny Winter, Paul Rishell and Janis Martin.